CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It assigns the specified values `M` and `Male` to the SQL statement.

 - It executes the argument `array('M', 'Male')` in the `execute()` method.

-/// type=MS, answer=[3,5]

-Which statements correctly describe `UPDATE students SET gender= ?
-WHERE gender= ?` on line 10 of `student.php`?

-- It modifies all rows in the `gender` column.

-- It selects `students` as the table to be deleted.

-- It selects `students` as the table to be modified.

-- It updates the rows in the `gender` column with the value substituted by the named placeholder `?`.

-- It updates the rows in the `gender` column with the value substituted by the positional placeholder `?`.

 :::